Prism Video Intelligence

 Te weinig hulpmiddelen komen Gaza in4.81%2.8×3,349

 Missing children, aid workers in Zuid-Sudan, Gaza, national culture.
 This is NOS at its best — and the algorithm shows it to almost no one.
-Meanwhile your channel-average Short does 20,833 views.

 The mechanism: YouTube decides how widely to distribute a video within its first hours, based on early signals — click-through, first-seconds retention, early engagement.
 Your humanitarian stories open like everything else you publish: establishing shot, formal framing, no sound design.
 They don't generate the early signals, so the algorithm never tests them with a wider audience — even though the people who do find them engage at 3× your average.
 The content is right.
 The packaging suppresses it.
-And that gap is only detectable when you rank an entire catalog both ways at once.

 Sample: all 423 NOS uploads, 90 days ending Jun 28, 2026.
 "Most-engaged" = the 5 highest like-rate uploads; "most-viewed" = the top 10 by views.
 The 13× headline compares average views of the two groups (132,041 vs 9,805).
-Public like and view counts via YouTube Data API; like rates computed only where YouTube exposes public like counts.
+Public like and view counts via YouTube Data API.

 There are two ways to win.
 You only use the one you can't control.